blacklightpy/vaultofknowledge/World Building/Science and Engineering/Mathematics/Computer Science/Operating Systems/UNIX and Linux/Wayland.md

 In Wayland, the display server, [[Window Managers|window manager]] and [[Compositors|compositor]]  are usually a single entity known as a compositor.

 ## Libraries
-- wld: A primitive drawing library
+- wld: A primitive drawing library for Wayland
-- swc: A simple Wayland compositor built as a library to write window managers, an alternative to xorg
+- swc: A simple Wayland compositor built as a library to write window managers, an alternative to xorg, based on wld rather than OpenGL
 - velox: An example Wayland window manager based on swc
 ### Other approaches
 - Mir (Started as a display server, now a Wayland compositor)